martbhell/wasthereannhlgamelastnight/README.md

  * games include preseason - if this is a problem let me know!
  * add a calendar selection too near the menu?
  * dynamically generate a sitemap.xml
- * Réal Names of cities:
-   * querying St. Louis Blues (so with the .) is currently working.
-Without the dot and spaces does not work.
-   * also entering teams or cities with spaces does not work, like <a href="/New York Islanders">New York Islanders</a>
  * improve testing
    * update schedule_testing and then verify it / validate json
    * performance testing